dgaydukov/cert-aws/files/sa.md

 * agent - can be installed into ec2 and collect logs there to send them to x-ray for analysis
 * sampling - you can collect info only about small set of requests to be cost-effective (so if you want to test x-ray with cost-optimized you must sampling at low rate)
 * filter expression - can be used to filter all requests from x-ray

+###### WorkDocs
+It's managed/secure storage & share service with strong administrative controls.
+Users can comment on files, send them to others, upload new versions.
+You can use wd from web browser or install special app for ios/android/desktop.
+By default all uploaded files are private, but users can share their file with other users.
+Users use directory credentials to access wd.
+If you already have active directory you can integrate it, otherwise wd will create new directory for you in the cloud.
+You can mound your drive to WorkSpaces and have access to all your document from there.
+Users don't need aws account, yet wd admin need aws account.
+To remove user form wd you have to remove user from directory.
+There are 4 roles in wd:
+* admin (paid) - has administrative permissions for wd including user & settings management
+* power user (paid) - can be given special set of permission by admin
+* user (paid) - can save files and collaborate with others
+* guest user (unpaid) - can only view files
+Power user and just user called managed users.
+Admin can set following permissions:
+* public share - who can create publicly shared links: no one / only power users / all managed users
+* external invitee - who can invite external users to wd: no one / only power users / all managed users

+###### WorkSpaces
+It's managed/secure cloud desktop.
+Don't confuse with cloud9 which is web IDE, where ws is complete desktop (you can install any IDE there).
+Users can use their browser or special desktop client to user ws.
+To authenticate they should use directory service.
+If you have directory you can integrate it with ws, otherwise ws would create new directory for you.

+###### Batch
+It's a set of batch management tools that allows to run hundreds of thousands of batch computing jobs on AWS.
+Resources are dynamically provisioned.
+It handles job execution and compute resource management and you can concentrate on code.
+It's best suited for: deep learning, genomics analysis, image processing, media transcoding.
+You simply submit jobs to batch and it provision ec2 or spot fleet and run your jobs there.
+Job Definition - specify params, env vars, RAM & CPU number requirements.
+It uses ecs to execute containerized jobs, so ecs agent should be installed on ec2 (you can use ecs ami or create your own).
+When you create your own ami, it should include:
+* linux of latest version
+* docker daemon running
+* ECS container agent
+* awslogs log driver with `ECS_AVAILABLE_LOGGING_DRIVERS` env var You can have multiple queues running at the same time.
+For example:
+* high priority queue with on-demand instances
+* low priority queue with spot instances